Dental Implants vs Dentures Baltimore, MD

 Comparing Dental Implants & Dentures

-Thankfully, a new option is now available.
+Today’s patients enjoy options that can give them back a permanent, secure new smile.
 Dental implants are now the top choice to replace missing or damaged teeth!
-Cosmetic & Advanced Dentistry in Baltimore offers dentures and dental implants to our patients in the Baltimore, MD area.
-Our team of dental professionals complete the surgical and restorative phases of your dental implant procedure in our Owings Mills dental practice.
-Dr. Andrey Doroshenko has extensive training and experience in Prosthodontics.
-He offers exceptional results for tooth replacement with implants.
+Cosmetic & Advanced Dentistry in Owings Mills offers dentures and dental implants to our patients in the Baltimore, MD, area.

 • Improved chewing ability